-The Company’s second quarter operating income of $132.7 million was a 29.6% improvement as compared to last year’s second quarter.
-This is the fourth consecutive quarter that operating income grew in excess of 25% over the comparable prior year quarter.
-Net income increased 33.1% to $74.4 million as compared to $55.9 million in last year’s second quarter.
-Earnings per diluted share for the second quarter were $0.57, a 50.0% increase over the $0.38 earnings per diluted share reported in last year’s second quarter.
+The Company’s operating income of $153.0 million was a 10.0% increase as compared to last year’s second quarter.
+Net income increased 8.8% to $84.9 million as compared to $78.0 million in last year’s second quarter.
+Earnings per diluted share (EPS) for the second quarter were $0.70, an 11.1% increase over the $0.63 EPS in last year’s second quarter.

-The effective tax rate for the second quarter of fiscal 2012 was 35.5%, which reflected the resolution of certain tax audits.
-Last year’s second quarter effective tax rate was 38.3%.
-We expect the effective tax rate for the entire 2012 fiscal year to be approximately 37.0%, as compared to 37.1% for the entire 2011 fiscal year.
+The effective tax rate for the second quarter of fiscal 2013 was 36.5%, which reflected the positive impact of certain revised tax regulations.
+This year’s second quarter effective tax rate was 37.9%.
+We expect the effective tax rate for the entire 2014 fiscal year to be approximately 37.3%.

 Headquartered in Cincinnati, Cintas Corporation provides highly specialized services to businesses of all types primarily throughout North America.
-Cintas designs, manufactures and implements corporate identity uniform programs, and provides entrance mats, restroom supplies, promotional products, first aid, safety, fire protection products and services and document management services for approximately 900,000 businesses.
+Cintas designs, manufactures and implements corporate identity uniform programs, and provides entrance mats, restroom supplies, first aid, safety, fire protection products and services and document management services for over one million businesses.
 Cintas is a publicly held company traded over the Nasdaq Global Select Market under the symbol CTAS and is a component of the Standard & Poor’s 500 Index.

 CAUTION CONCERNING FORWARD-LOOKING STATEMENTS